Best Kids Bikes: 10 Best Brands

 Easy, intuitive, and incredibly lightweight, woom bikes are meticulously designed to make bike riding as natural as possible.
 With every component specifically designed to fit the needs of small bodies, everything from the grips to the tires are selected with fit and efficiency in mind.

-In addition to the frames designed with a child’s kinesiology in mind, the bikes are also the LIGHTEST kids bikes on the U.S. market, which has a HUGE effect on a child’s ability to manage a bike.
+In addition to the frames being designed with a child’s kinesiology in mind, the bikes are also the LIGHTEST kids bikes on the U.S. market, which has a HUGE effect on a child’s ability to manage a bike.

 Priority Bicycles